tyleha/beneathdata/content/2 - Baseball Team Payroll.md

 {Plot of teams to win world series by year and salary rank that year}

-Essentially, teams in the top 10 win the World Series every year.
-Since '90, Exactly **ONE** team has spent in the bottom half of leage payroll and won the World Series.
+Essentially, teams in the bottom half of payroll don't win the World Series.
+Since '90, Exactly **ONE** team has spent in the bottom half of league payroll and won the World Series.

 **ONE.**